Arman-HKB/PokemonEmeraldGodot/README.md

 # PokemonEmeraldGodot
 Pokemon Emerald made with Godot (4.1.1).
 One day when I was playing with Godot, learning how to use it.
 I thought why not remaking this classic game!
+So I extracted all the assets from the original game and started code.
+I stopped before finishing the battle feature.
+This repository doesn't contain copyrighted assets, all of theme are pixelated.
+All credit to Nintedo.

 ⚠️THIS REPO DO NOT CONTAIN COPYRIGHTED ASSETS⚠️